 Robert has a background as a Master of Science in Engineering Physics from the Royal Institute of Technology (KTH).
 He has extensive experience in system development and has, among other things, been involved in developing eye control systems at Tobii.
 Since then, he has mostly worked with building web solutions and apps, including a course management system used in education in sustainable development.

-At Becquerel Sweden, Robert is working on a project to detect photovoltaic systems from aerial photos and a project to calculate the optimal angle of solar farms for different locations in the Nordic region.
+At Becquerel Sweden, Robert is working on a project to detect PV installations from aerial photos and a project to calculate the optimal angle of PV parks for different locations in the Nordic region.